The lawyer of the future: Building a high performance legal team

 The legal services market is going through a period of significant change.
 This change is being driven by l) technology, 2) on-going pressures on legal budgets, 3) the ever-expanding role of the General Counsel or Chief Legal Officer, and 4) demands from business for the legal function to better align with it and deliver tangible value.

-Join us for an eight-hour webinar, held over four days, which will help you to navigate these changes.
+Join us for a one-day course that will help you to navigate these changes.

 Having completed the course, participants should be equipped to:

 - Understand why the partnership of people, process and technology - with "people" as the leading part of the equation - is key to developing a high performing team

 - Understand why it is important to map processes so that they can be improved to reduce waste (e.g. waiting, over-lawyering, defects, etc.) and add value

 - Be better able to empower legal teams and align them with the business: Integrated teams have extraordinary capacity to leverage individual strengths, leading to coordinated action (collaboration) for the benefit of the customer

 - Understand how law technology can be deployed to support your people and processes

 - Appreciate that improvement is continuous, because change in the business environment is constant and rapid - processes must adapt, as well as the technology that supports those processes

 - Heads of legal: to build high performing legal teams